 The Acer Nitro XV272U 144Hz gaming monitor supports AMD FreeSync with a 48-144Hz variable refresh rate (VRR) range.
 Although it’s not officially G-SYNC compatible, VRR works with compatible NVIDIA cards (GTX 10-series or newer) without any issues.

-Alternatively, you can use the 1ms VRB (Visual Response Boost) technology which via backlight strobing further reduces motion blur.
-VRB has only two options: Normal and Extreme, and there is no option to adjust the pulse-width or frequency of the strobing.
+Alternatively, you can use the 1ms VRB (Visual Response Boost) technology which via backlight strobing further decreases motion blur.
+VRB has only two options: Normal and Extreme, and there is no option to tweak the pulse-width or frequency of the strobing.

 Overall, its motion blur reduction is not the monitor’s strongest point; luckily, the 4ms (GtG) response time removes prominent trailing of fast-moving objects in fast-paced games and ensures smooth and seamless performance with minimal motion blur visible.

 There are three response time overdrive presets (Off, Normal, and Extreme).
 You cannot use ‘Extreme’ and VRR (FreeSync) simultaneously.